Jordan Guivin

-Jordan Marcelo Guivin Tanta (born 23 February 1998) is a Peruvian footballer who plays as a midfielder for Peruvian Liga 1 club Cienciano.
+Jordan Marcelo Guivin Tanta (born 23 February 1998) is a Peruvian footballer who plays as a midfielder for Peruvian Liga 1 club Universitario de Deportes.

 Club career

 Guivin came from the youth ranks of Universidad de San Martín.
 In 2017, he was promoted to the first team and made his professional debut in a 0–3 away loss against Ayacucho FC, coming from the bench.
 The next season, Guivin gained prominence with San Martín, playing 39 matches and scoring 2 goals, with his first professional goal happening in a 1–2 away victory against Comerciantes Unidos.
 He was signed by Cienciano for the 2021 season, in which the club qualified to the 2022 Copa Sudamericana.

 International career

 Guivin began playing for Peru at the U15 level, being a key player in the 2013 South American U-15 Championship won by Peru, the only time the country has come in first place, with him scoring in the group stage against Paraguay and assisting Luis Iberico's winning goal against Colombia in the final.
 Guivin was later called at the U17 level for the 2014 South American Games and at the U23 level for the 2019 Pan American Games, where he scored in a 2–2 tie against Honduras, and for the 2020 CONMEBOL Pre-Olympic Tournament, where he did not play in any match.